Why You Need a Virtual Mailbox with a Commercial Street Address

 A business needs a business bank account.
 A business bank account needs a commercial address.
 A PO Box simply won’t do.

 Privacy.
-Setting your home address as your commercial address means having clients, potential investors or just third-party stakeholders interacting with your business know where you live.
+Setting your home address as your commercial address means having clients, potential investors, or just third-party stakeholders interacting with your business know where you live.
 Your address will be available online as laws require companies to disclose information about their business.
 Much of that information can be searched online.
-This means, even angry competitors can show up at your door any time of the day or night.
+This means, even, that angry competitors can show up at your door any time of the day or night.

 Commercial street addresses have no imposed limits on couriers.
 You can receive packages from anyone, from UPS to U.S. Postal Service.